junapur/SealBot/README.md

 # 🦭 SealBot
 A Discord bot for seal enjoyers.
+Add it to your server or account applications [here!](https://discord.com/oauth2/authorize?client_id=1410056445747265636)

 <br>